abisummers/abisummers.github.io/src/content/guide/montmartre.md

 ### Book a tour

-There's so much more to montmartre than what I could possible write here!
+There's so much more to Montmartre than what I could possible write here!
 If you're interested in a private tour, you can contact me via email at **[contact@abisummers.com](mailto:contact@abisummers.com)**

 <a name="map"></a>

 ### Map

-Here you can find the pins of different places that I've mentioned as well as the restaurants (lighter pins)
+Here you can find the pins of different places that I've mentioned as well as the restaurants (lighter pins).